PatrickE94/pycalima/README.rst

 Installation
 ----------
-I did this on Raspberry pi Zero W but it can be done on other hardware too.
+I did this on Raspberry Pi Zero W but it can be done on any computer which support BluePy (and has a bluetooth dongle).

 You will need to install python3 which is Python v 3.4 if you install it from apt-get repos.
    $apt install python3 python3-pip libglib2.0-dev